mcharouk/aws/Certification/machinelearning.md

 * organize models in Model group
 * Can create collections to discover models in different model groups, in a hierarchical way.
+* possible to expose a custom model through model registry.
+Just need to put the artifacts in S3 and give access to S3 to the Sagemaker Canvas, or more generally the service that is using it.

 ## Model tuning